 Global signature grant

-The CEHD Global Signature Grant supports program initiatives or projects that demonstrate the college’s commitment to global engagement, meaningful relationships, and Sustainable Development Goals (SDGs).
+The CEHD Global Signature Grant supports program initiatives or projects that demonstrate the college’s commitment to global engagement, meaningful relationships, and Sustainable Development Goals (SDG).
 Individual or group projects are considered, with priority given to projects that are interdisciplinary.
 CEHD Global Signature Grant projects are exemplars of institutionalized internationalization and global commitments in CEHD.
 They demonstrate our college’s strength through globally-focused, mission-driven activities.

 The purpose of this grant program is to support and grow global engagement in CEHD.
 Projects that demonstrate and advance a commitment to reciprocity, collaborative knowledge making, and reimaging researcher-participant relations are of particular interest.